 Specify the name of the plugin.
-Use the executable file with the same name as the plugin name in the directory specified by tde\kms.plugin\path as the plugin module.
+Use the file with the same name as the plugin name in the directory specified by tde\kms.plugin\path as the plugin module.
+The file must have execution privilege for the OS user that starts the Fujitsu Enterprise Postgres server.